-As the number of lenders who conduct their business solely online is rising, so too is the number of personal loan fraud cases.
+As the number of lenders who conduct their business online rise, so does the number of loan scams in Canada.
 With the exception of these scams, online private lenders have changed the financial landscape in a positive way.
-People who were constantly being turned down by banks and other more traditional lenders can now get approved for the loans they need.
+Borrowers who were being turned down by banks and other traditional lenders can now qualify for loans.

-We put together a guide to help you navigate the online loan market and identify a scam from a mile away.
+This guide will help you navigate the online loan market and identify a loan scam from a mile away.